-into a thin calcarenite bed.
-The body A, however, laterally

-completely ends and is bound by shale rich in scattered cobble-sized lithoclasts and incrusted organisms.
+Laterally, the role of skeletal debris in finegrained "matrix" increases.
+The body C wedges laterally into a thin calcarenite bed.
+The body A, however, laterally completely ends and is bound by shale rich in scattered cobble-sized lithoclasts and incrusted organisms.
 Locally, there occur breccias which form channelized beds (eg. laterally to the body B).
 This lateral debris accumulations were a substrate for subsequent colonization by pioneering organisms, and their incrustants.

 The reef bodies are onlapped and overtopped by calcarenites (floatstones) with more-or-less well developed normal grading, sometimes cross-laminated, and sharp tops.
-The debris is generally skeletal and derives form the reef (Fig. 8).
-The calcarenites are interbedding with thin black shales, which sometimes comprise thin laminae composed of Mizzia skeletal debris.
-These are interpreted as storm-beds (tempestites),
+The debris is generally skeletal and derives form the reef (Fig.

-Fig. 8.
-Calcarenite with scattered fusulinid foraminifers.
+Fig. 9.
+Calcarenite with transported Neoschwagerina.
+Outer foraminiferal wohrls are partly abraded in transport.
 Negative print, acetate peel.
+From SREMAC (1991).